kyleshevlin/blog/src/posts/published/how-to-dynamically-render-react-components/index.md

 ---
 categories: ['JavaScript', 'Web Development']
 tags: ['React']
-date: "2017-02-08"
+date: '2017-02-08'
-slug: "how-to-dynamically-render-react-components"
+slug: 'how-to-dynamically-render-react-components'
-status: "publish"
+status: 'publish'
-title: "How to Dynamically Render React Components"
+title: 'How to Dynamically Render React Components'
 ---

 I am currently working on a React/Redux universally rendered application at work.
 It has some fun parts and I want to share what I've learned from building them.